khalil-badal/Experiment-4/README.md

 ### 1.)
 Create the following data frames based on the format provided:

-import the libraries for pandas and numpy
+Import the libraries for pandas and numpy
 ```python
 import pandas as pd
 import numpy as np